gardebring/PowerColorGit/README.md

 ### Checkout a branch.
 With PowerColorGit you can checkout a branch by providing the full or partial name of a branch.
 If a single match is found based on the name or partial name you provided, you will be switched to that branch.
 If multiple branches were found you will be shown a menu to select which branch you want to switch to.
 Please note that the HEAD branch will by default not be displayed in PowerColorGit.
 You can change this in the [configuration](./src/config.json#L53).
-In the example below three branches matching the partial branch name _feature_ was found:
+In the example below three branches matching the partial branch name _feature_ was found, all of them are local only branches as indicated with the icons:
 ```powershell
 PowerColorGit checkout feature
 ```